mixxxdj/manual/source/chapters/appendix.rst

                         next virtual deck.
 For a list of supported file types, go to :ref:`configuration-import`
 ----------------------  -------------------------------------------------
---resourcePath PATH     Top-level directory where Mixxx should look
+--resourcePath PATH     Top-level directory where Mixxx will look for
-                        for its resource files such as MIDI mappings, overriding the default installation location.
+                        its resource files such as MIDI mappings, overriding the default installation location.
 ----------------------  -------------------------------------------------
---pluginPath PATH       Top-level directory where Mixxx should look
+--pluginPath PATH       Top-level directory where Mixxx will look for
-                        for sound source plugins in addition to default locations.
+                        sound source plugins in addition to default locations.
 ----------------------  -------------------------------------------------
---settingsPath PATH     Top-level directory where Mixxx should look
+--settingsPath PATH     Top-level directory where Mixxx will look for
-                        for user settings files such as the library database and preferences configuration file.
+                        user settings files such as the library database and preferences configuration file.
 ----------------------  -------------------------------------------------
---controllerDebug       Display/log all controller data Mixxx sends and
+--controllerDebug       Log all controller data Mixxx sends and receives
-                        receives as well as script functions it loads.
+                        as well as scripts it loads.
 ----------------------  -------------------------------------------------
---developer             Enable developer-mode.
+--developer             Enable developer mode.
 Includes extra logs, stats
                         on performance and the Developer tools menu as well as tooltips and logs useful for skin developers.
 ----------------------  -------------------------------------------------
---safeMode              Disable risky things at start up.
-This should
-                        help troubleshoot startup crashes.
+--safeMode              Disable OpenGL widgets (scrolling waveforms,
+                        spinnies) to work around GPU driver bugs.
+                        If Mixxx is crashing on startup, try using this.

                         * Automatically loads empty waveforms
                         * Disables spinning vinyl widgets